MrG-bit/TerrariaCrowdControlMod/README.md

 * Rainbowfy the world
 * Drunk mode
 * and more ...

+## Configuration
+The mod can be configured through the in-game Mod Configuration menu.
+There are many settings to tweak to your liking.
+A few to highlight include:
+* Show effect messages in chat: disable this to stop effect messages from showing in chat.
+* Connect to crowd control: disable this to temporarily stop the mod from connecting to the Crowd Control Desktop Application.
+* Disable tombstones: enable this to prevent tombstones from spawning when your player dies.
+* Respawn time: configure the respawn timer to reduce the amount of time you have to wait before respawning.
+* Allow time-changing effects during bosses: enable this to allow viewers to change the in-game time during boss fights, invasions or events.
+* Allow teleporting to other players anytime: this allows you to teleport to other players on the server (using the fullscreen map).
+* Spawn protection: explosive-related effects will be delayed when the player is too close to spawn.

 ## Source
 This repository contains the source for the mod.
 You are not allowed to use the source code to publish your own Crowd Control mod.
 You would be unable to add new effects because that is handled on the Crowd Control servers.</br>